 Large parts of the population continue to face profound challenges when it comes to economic, social and cultural rights, including the rights to adequate food, adequate housing, education, health, social security, water and sanitation and work.
-Significant parts of the population, mainly the poor and illiterate and particularly women and children, find great difficulty to access public services, in particular, education and health:
+Significant parts of the population, mainly the poor and illiterate and particularly women and children, find great difficulty to access public services, in particular, education and health.
+Post-pandemic, the socio-economic situation has remained harsh for most of the population as food prices continue to be very high with poor households hit hardest, spending over 60% of their income on food.